Max Kepler Player Props: Twins vs. Mariners

 Max Kepler At The Plate

-- Kepler enters this game on a five-game hitting streak.
-In his last outings, he's hitting .350 with one homer.
+- Kepler enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .364 with two homers.

+- Kepler has reached base via a hit in 34 games this season (of 67 played), and had multiple hits in 16 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.